rgambord/c99-doc/doc/sections/7/25/2/2/2/index.rst

 .. _9899_7.25.2.2.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2.2.2p2>`

-:ref:`2 <9899_7.25.2.2.2p2>` The wctype function constructs a value with type wctype_t that describes a class of wide characters identified by the string argument property.
+The wctype function constructs a value with type wctype_t that describes a class of wide characters identified by the string argument property.

 .. _9899_7.25.2.2.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.25.2.2.2p3>`

-:ref:`3 <9899_7.25.2.2.2p3>` The strings listed in the description of the iswctype function shall be valid in all locales as property arguments to the wctype function.
+The strings listed in the description of the iswctype function shall be valid in all locales as property arguments to the wctype function.

 .. rubric:: Returns

 .. _9899_7.25.2.2.2p4:

+.. container:: snum

+   :ref:`4 <9899_7.25.2.2.2p4>`

-:ref:`4 <9899_7.25.2.2.2p4>` If property identifies a valid class of wide characters according to the LC_CTYPE category of the current locale, the wctype function returns a nonzero value that is valid as the second argument to the iswctype function; otherwise, it returns zero. \*
+If property identifies a valid class of wide characters according to the LC_CTYPE category of the current locale, the wctype function returns a nonzero value that is valid as the second argument to the iswctype function; otherwise, it returns zero. \*